JeanphiloGong/Transformers_Models_Learning_Path/README.md

 ## Introduction

-This repository aims to provide a comprehensive learning path for mastering ChatGPT and related technologies.
-Whether you are a beginner or an experienced developer, this guide will help you understand the underlying technologies, methodologies, and best practices in building and deploying ChatGPT models.
+This repository aims to provide a comprehensive learning path for mastering Transformer models and related technologies.
+Whether you are a beginner or an experienced developer, this guide will help you understand the underlying technologies, methodologies, and best practices in building and deploying Transformer models.

 ## Table of Contents